Table of contents

 What happens in practice depends largely on whether it takes place in a group setting or whether one is practicing individually at home.
 Although both offer ample space for reflection, there are important differences between the two.

 Whether we like it or not, group practice brings about our tendency to compare with the others, this includes tendencies such as competitiveness, desire to impress and excel, envy, pride, and feelings of superiority or inferiority.
 All of these are products of the self-centered ego, it does not matter if we feel better and more successful than others, or worse; these are two sides of the same coin – both are manifestations of the ego.
 Our desire to please and impress, receive positive feedback from the environment or to be loved, is a very basic and fundamental desire.
 You can observe it clearly in children who have not yet learned to suppress this natural tendency.
 In yoga class, we can recognize these tendencies and look at them more closely.
 It is possible, of course, to do so in any type of group setting, not necessarily in a yoga class.
 However, asanas by nature, and because we stay in them for an extended time, enable observation, which is difficult to do when the practice is dynamic or competitive.
 Many types of sports strengthen the competitive edge and therefore are not appropriate for the study of this tendency of ours.
-At final analysis, any comparison is alien to yoga – each person has its own Karma and walks in his own path.
+At final analysis, any comparison is alien to yoga – each person has their own Karma and walks their own path.

 Practicing at home arises character dispositions as related to the three Gunas: Tamas (laziness, heaviness, resistance to change), Rajas, (activeness, dynamism, restlessness) and Sattva (purity, serenity, clarity).
 For this reason, personal practice is so important.
 When we are alone these tendencies tend to manifest.
 Practice allows us to observe them and deal with them.
 Some days the Rajas guna is dominant, so we feel restless, impatient, and are not satisfied with our progress.
 On these days, we may keep the phone next to us while practicing, and allow it to interrupt our practice flow; we are susceptible to endless distractions and find it difficult to concentrate on practice.
 On other days, the Tamas guna is dominant and we feel heavy and lazy.
 It is hard to bring ourselves to even begin practicing.
 We may also find ourselves holding a negative attitude towards our body, such as dissatisfaction with the length of our legs or our weight.
 We also may not be willing to accept periods of difficulty or crisis.
 Finally, there are days when the Sattva guna is dominant – and we feel bright and focused; practice advances without difficulties, allowing us to dive deep within.